ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 - Project name
 - Project URL

-## Steps to publish image to OpenShift container registry
+## Steps to publish image to OpenShift internal container registry

 ### Step 1: Set variable `REGISTRY` and `NAMESPACE` as follows to push the image to OpenShift internal registry